antonpichka/library_architecture_mvvm_modify/package/README.md

 #### NamedUtility

+- KeysTempCacheProviderUtility - keys can be thought of as the name of any classes (even models) that you store or if you store their variables
+- - Example - Model 'IPAddress', Key 'Ip', Code 'static const String iPAddressQQIp = "ip"':
+- - - QQ - needed as a separator that helps to quickly understand what this constant does
+- - Example - Enum (Or Class) 'EnumBottomNavigationBar', Key 'EnumBottomNavigationBar', Code 'static const String enumBottomNavigationBar = "enumBottomNavigationBar";'
+- - - Regarding duplicates - at the end add 'First', 'Second', etc...
 - KeysNamedServiceUtility - a class where the keys of a specific service are stored, and the keys are distributed across models:
 - - Example - Model 'IPAddress', Key 'Ip', Code 'static const String iPAddressQQIp = "ip"':
 - - - QQ - needed as a separator that helps to quickly understand what this constant does